shakilmith/documentaion/quarkus/first-quarkus-application/codeinjar/first-quarkus/index.md

 ## What is Quarkus?

 It is really obvious to discuss little bit about Quarkus application framework before using it or creating new application with it.
 Quarkus is a JVM based (Java specially) application framework like Spring/Spring Boot, Micronaut or JakartaEE.
+Quarkus has been designed around container first philosophy.
+As much as possible quarkus application tries to avoid reflection, reducing startup time and memory uses.
+It is container first by it's nature.
 So, basically developing dynamic database driven applications Quarkus is used.

 **Initial requirements**